‘RHOA’ Star Tanya Sam’s Lounge Destroyed During Protests In Atlanta

 As for how the situation could be improved, Tanya said many times she “didn’t know,” but did lament that things “could have been so much different if we had different leadership.”

 Agency Socialthèque is a restaurant and lounge in the Buckhead section of Atlanta.
-The restaurant serves southern style cuisine while the bar has various cocktails and hosts jazz nights on Sundays.
+The restaurant serves Southern-style cuisine while the bar offers various cocktails and hosts jazz nights on Sundays.
 Tanya said in her video that she created the club with the hope that people would be “come and feel safe.”

 Fans responded to the star’s emotional post with sadness and well wishes.